It's your choice

 NewsWise generates curiosity and critical engagement with news, equipping children with the skills and knowledge to make sense of the world

-Bringing together news literacy, primary English and PSHE specialists from The Guardian Foundation, National Literacy Trust and PSHE Association, NewsWise offers free lesson plans, resources and workshops for schools, activities for families, high quality teacher training and opportunities to connect with real journalists.
+Bringing together news literacy, primary English and PSHE specialists from The Guardian Foundation, National Literacy Trust and PSHE Association, NewsWise offers primary schools a comprehensive, free, high quality news literacy project.

 (Welcome to NewsWise video produced with thanks to Grafton Primary School, Holloway, London)